 The Legacy and Impact of the Number 8 in Soccer

 What is the number 8 in soccer?
-Jersey squad numbers are a very special part of the beautiful game that were first introduced in the Early 1900’s.
-Back in the day it became normal to assign a number to a specific position on the soccer team, starting with the goalkeeper as number 1 and the left winger as number 11.
+Jersey squad numbers are a very special part of the beautiful game, first introduced in the early 1900s.
+Back in the day, it became normal to assign a number to a specific position on the soccer team, starting with the goalkeeper as number 1 and the left winger as number 11.

-Today fans and players still associate numbers with positions although the players no longer have to be matching jersey numbers and positions.
-Out of all the jersey numbers, one of the most iconic ones is the number 8 which is for the central midfielder role.
+Today, fans and players still associate numbers with positions, even though players no longer have to match their jersey numbers to positions.
+Among all jersey numbers, one of the most iconic is 8, which is for the central midfielder role.

 What is the Number 8 in Soccer?

-The number 8 refers to the central midfielders who play as box to box midfielders.
-The term ‘ number eight’ traces back to this system, where each player was given a number according to their position within the first eleven on the field.
-Over time, these numbers began to carry more weight and became representations for various styles of play and traits.
+The number 8 refers to the central midfielders who play as box-to-box midfielders.
+The term “number eight” traces back to this system, in which each player was assigned a number based on their position within the first eleven on the field.
+Over time, these numbers began to carry more weight and became representations of various play styles and traits.

 Responsibilities of a Number 8 Central Midfielder

-In the modern game the number 8 is arguably the most important position on the field because they link the defense with offense through central areas.
-They also have responsibilities on both sides of the field at any moment, unlike other positions who play more mainly in the first or final third or on the left and right hand side.
+In modern football, the number 8 is arguably the most important position on the field because they link the defense to the offense through the central areas.
+They also have responsibilities on both sides of the field at any moment, unlike other positions that play mainly in the first or final third or on the left and right-hand side.

-There is a common phrase that goes “Whoever wins the midfield wins the match” and that is because the soccer team that is controlling the midfield is usually controlling the flow and tempo of the game.
+There is a common phrase that goes, “Whoever wins the midfield wins the match,,” because the team controlling the midfield usually controls the flow and tempo of the game.

 Attacking Responsibilities